What do the new fruit juice guidelines state?

 Juice is high in sugar, low in fiber, and high in calories.
 Drinking sugary beverages also promotes tooth decay and cavities.

 What ingredients should parents be looking out for in juice?

 100% juice with No Added Sugar.
-If your child is used to drinking large quantities of fruit juice, a good way to help him cut down the amount of sugar is adding half water and half juice.
+If your child is used to drinking large quantities of fruit juice, a good way to help cut down the amount of sugar is by adding half water and half juice.